dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 # Usage Documentation
 [usage-documentation]: #usage-documentation

-*This section describes HyperDB's interface and behavior in the abstract for application programmers.
+*This section describes Hyperdb's interface and behavior in the abstract for application programmers.
 It is not intended to be exact documentation of any particular implementation (including the reference Javascript module).*

-HyperDB is structured to be used much like a traditional hierarchical filesystem.
+Hyperdb is structured to be used much like a traditional hierarchical filesystem.
 A value can be written and read at locations like `/foo/bar/baz`, and the API supports querying or tracking values at subpaths, like how watching for changes on `/foo/bar` will report both changes to `/foo/bar/baz` and also `/foo/bar/19`.

-Lower-level details of the hypercore append-only log, disk serialization, and networked synchronization features that HyperDB builds on top of are not described in detail here; see the [DEP repository][deps].
+Lower-level details of the hypercore append-only log, disk serialization, and networked synchronization features that Hyperdb builds on top of are not described in detail here; see the [DEP repository][deps].
 Multi-writer hypercore semantics are also not discussed in this DEP.

 [deps]: https://github.com/datprotocol/DEPs

-A HyperDB database instance can be represented by a single hypercore feed (or several feeds in a multi-writer context), and is named, referenced, and discovered using the public and discovery keys of the hypercore feed (or the original feed if there are several).
+A Hyperdb database instance can be represented by a single hypercore feed (or several feeds in a multi-writer context), and is named, referenced, and discovered using the public and discovery keys of the hypercore feed (or the original feed if there are several).
 In a single-writer configuration, only a